-- (1) Contents and Filing.
+(1) Contents and Filing.
 The master shall prepare a report upon the matters submitted to the master by the order of reference and, if required to make findings of fact and conclusions of law, the master shall set them forth in the report.
-The master shall file the report with the clerk of the court and serve on all parties notice of the filing.
-Unless otherwise directed by the order of reference, the master shall also serve a copy of the report on each party. - (2) In Nonjury Actions.
-In an action to be tried without a jury, unless otherwise directed by the order of reference, the master shall file with the report a transcript of the proceedings and of the evidence and the original exhibits. - (A) Findings Accepted.
-In an action to be tried without a jury the court shall accept the master's findings of fact unless clearly erroneous. - (B) Objections.
+The master shall file the report with the clerk of the chancery court and serve on all parties notice of the filing, pursuant to Rule 5.
+Unless otherwise directed by the order of reference, the master shall also serve a copy of the report on each party, pursuant to Rule 5.

+(2) Filing Master's Report.
+Unless otherwise directed by the order of reference, the master shall file with the report a transcript of the proceedings and of the evidence and the original exhibits.

+(A) Findings Accepted.
+The chancery court shall accept the master's findings of fact unless clearly erroneous.

+(B) Objections.
 Within 14 days after being served with notice of the filing of the report any party may serve written objections thereto upon the other parties.
-Application to the court for action upon the report and upon objections thereto shall be by motion and upon notice.
-The court, after hearing, may adopt the report or may modify it or may reject it in whole or in part or may receive further evidence or may recommit it with instructions.
+Application to the chancery court for action upon the report and upon objections thereto shall be by motion and upon notice.
+The chancery court, after hearing, may adopt the report or may modify it or may reject it in whole or in part or may receive further evidence or may recommit it with instructions.

-- (3) In Jury Actions.
-In an action to be tried by a jury the master shall not be directed to report the evidence.
-The master's findings upon the issues submitted to the master are admissible as evidence of the matters found and may be read to the jury, subject to the ruling of the court upon any objections in point of law which may be made to the report. - (4) Stipulation as to Findings.
-The effect of a master's report is the same whether or not the parties have consented to the reference; but, when the parties stipulate that a master's findings of fact shall be final, only questions of law arising upon the report shall thereafter be considered. - (5) Draft of Report.
+(3) In Jury Actions.
+Not applicable.

+(4) Stipulation as to Findings.
+The effect of a master's report is the same whether or not the parties have consented to the reference; but, when the parties stipulate that a master's findings of fact shall be final, only questions of law arising upon the report shall thereafter be considered.

+(5) Draft of Report.
 Before filing the master's report, a master may submit a draft thereof to counsel for all parties for the purpose of receiving their suggestions.